I am excited to report that the quartzite counter and aqua sinks have finally been installed in the bathroom!

 Before I explain the problems with the new counter – and what stone I almost impulse bought instead – here’s a look at the quartzite counter and those aqua sinks from Kohler.
 I’ve been teasing you with these things for about a year, so it’s not fair to make you wait any longer…

 Gorgeous, right?
 I can’t get anything done these days because I spend all my time leaning against the bathroom door frame, staring into the bathroom all googley-eyed.
-Hopefully the new replacement drawer fronts will arrive soon because that’s where my eye wants to wander.
+Hopefully the new replacement drawer fronts for the walnut vanity will arrive soon because that’s where my eye wants to wander.

 Wandering the stone lot, on our way to pick out which corner of the slab we wanted, I fell in love with a different slab, another type of quartzite:

 Isn’t it pretty?
 It’s so light and airy.
-I almost changed my mind but this slab was 50% more expensive, plus it didn’t go with the aqua sinks.
+I almost changed my mind but this slab was 50% more expensive, plus it didn’t go with the aqua sinks (it would have matched with the Vapor Blue color Kohler made of this sink).
 As well, I picked very plain tile because the white fantasy quartzite I wanted is so busy.
 With this stone, I would have chosen completely different tile.
 So I stayed the course, but spent a few nights pining.
 When we eventually renovate the kitchen (100 years from now – I’m really not kidding about the boat), I think I want this stone instead of the white quartz I’d decided on.
 Now that I have natural stone, I don’t think I could ever be happy with a man-made material.
 Picture the slab above with all white cabinetry (or even walnut lowers and white, glass-fronted uppers), paired with some Fireclay tile.
 So dreamy…

 Anyway – back to reality!